 How to Write an Annual Leave Request Letter: Examples for 2026

-Asking for time off sounds simple until dates, cover, and policy start to matter.
-These annual leave request examples help you ask clearly, sound credible, and avoid the wording that slows approval.
+Requesting time off can sound simple until dates, team cover, and company policy start to matter.
+These annual leave request examples help you ask clearly, sound credible, and avoid wording that can delay approval.

 Before You Send Your Annual Leave Request Email or Letter